ai-on-gke/website/site/content/docs/tutorials/adk-llama-vllm/index.md

     --dry-run=client -o yaml | kubectl apply -f -
 ```

-Now we can create our deployment and service with our LLM by running this command:
+Now we can create our deployment and service with our LLM by running this command which runs vLLM with `--tool-call-parser=llama3_json`, `--enable-auto-tool-choice` and `--chat-template`.
+To learn more about options used check out [vLLM documentation](https://docs.vllm.ai/en/stable/features/tool_calling.html):

 ```bash
 kubectl apply -f deploy-llm.yaml